-Donating old electricals a Christmas bonus for Captain Bobcat
+Donating old tech a Christmas bonus for Captain Bobcat

 For Captain Bobcat – AKA Eva the “environmentalist who prefers the eco-friendly version of everything” – Give-Back January makes total sense.